Ufabulum: Reception

-AllMusic gave the album a score of 4 out of 5, saying "The most striking aspect of Ufabulum is the sense that Jenkinson is building on top of foundations he laid himself.
+Most critics gave the album a positive review.
+Writing for AllMusic, Fred Thomas gave the album a score of 4 out of 5, saying: "The most striking aspect of Ufabulum is the sense that Jenkinson is building on top of foundations he laid himself.
 Where early Squarepusher records were notable for their innovative work with beat programming or infusion of organic instruments with electronic mayhem, the songs here seem to begin with that template of jittery beats and grow into dense compositions."
+Simon Garner of The Quietus gave the album a mostly positive review, stating "Ufabulum is anchored in his strengths, and could be bolder in its experimentation, but there is enough new here to suggest that with a few more incremental changes he may once again make a truly surprising record."
+Reviewing the album for Slant Magazine, Manan Desai said "This may not be the most challenging or experimental Squarepusher album, but it feels like a step forward for an IDM artist who's been at it for nearly two decades."